fijam/gmdrec/README.md

 3. Connect the interface circuit to USB and to the remote connector on the MD recorder.
 4. Start gmdrec.

+## Linux

+gmdrec works on GNU/Linux but requires some additional setup.
+Instructions are [on a separate wiki page.](https://github.com/fijam/gmdrec/wiki/Linux-setup)

 ## Limitations

 Limitations of the MD format: